Solid-state platform for cooperative quantum dynamics driven by correlated emission

 \section{Single-excitation sector}

-In this section, following a standard procedure used to study correlated emission in atomic ensembles~\cite{albrecht2019subradiant,asenjo2017exponential}, we develop analytical insights into our model, we analyze the single-excitation sector in the zero-temperature limit.
+In this section, following a standard procedure used to study correlated emission in atomic ensembles~\cite{albrecht2019subradiant,asenjo2017exponential}, we develop analytical insights into our model by analyzing its single-excitation sector in the zero-temperature limit.
 The impact of finite temperature will be discussed in Sec.~\ref{sec:thermal}.
-For vanishing temperature, i.e., $T\rightarrow 0$, Eq.~\eqref{masterfull} can be written as
+For vanishing temperature, i.e., $T\rightarrow 0$, the master equation~\eqref{masterfull} can be written as

-where we have introduced the effective non-Hermitian Hamiltonian defined as $\mathcal{H}_{eff}=\mathcal{H}+\mathcal{H}_{nh}$ with $\mathcal{H}_{nh}=-i\sum_{\alpha\beta}\Gamma_{\alpha\beta}\sigma_\alpha^-\sigma_\beta^+$.
+where we have introduced the effective non-Hermitian Hamiltonian defined as $\mathcal{H}_{eff}=\mathcal{H}_s+\mathcal{H}+\mathcal{H}_{nh}$ with $\mathcal{H}_{nh}=-i\sum_{\alpha\beta}(\Gamma_{\alpha\beta}/2)\sigma_\alpha^-\sigma_\beta^+$.
 The single-excitation sector corresponds to a subspace of the full Hilbert space where there is only up to a single excitation shared in the whole array.
 The dynamics in this state are well-described by an effective Hamiltonian, allowing us to neglect the quantum jump terms, i.e., the second term on the right-hand side of Eq.~(\ref{newmaster})~\cite{gardiner2004quantum}.
-Thus, when a single qubit is initialized in the excited state, the density matrix dynamics is well-described by an effective non-Hermitian Hamiltonian $\mathcal{H}_{eff}$, which suggests that the proposed quantum hybrid spin systems might also provide a novel testbed for exploring non-Hermitian magnonic phenomena~\cite{hurst2022non,deng2022non,li2023reciprocal,gunnink2022nonlinear,kamboj2023oscillatory,deng2023exceptional,lee2015macroscopic,liu2019observation,li2022multitude} as well as their robustness against many-body quantum effects~\cite{minganti2019quantum}.
+This suggests that the proposed quantum hybrid spin systems could also serve as a novel platform for exploring non-Hermitian magnonic phenomena~\cite{hurst2022non,li2023reciprocal,gunnink2022nonlinear,kamboj2023oscillatory,deng2023exceptional,lee2015macroscopic,liu2019observation,li2022multitude} as well as their resilience against many-body quantum effects~\cite{minganti2019quantum}.

 In our analysis, we first consider an infinite chain of solid-state spin defects: even though this scenario is not realistic, it will allow us to gain key insights into the physical properties of the system.
-In the limit $N \rightarrow \infty$, the eigenstates of the effective non-Hermitian Hamiltonian $\mathcal{H}_{eff}$ are spin waves characterized by a well-defined quasimomentum $k$.
-The single-excitation eigenstates, which are delocalized and shared coherently by all the qubits, can be written as $\sigma_\alpha^+ = (1/\sqrt{N})\sum_{\alpha}e^{-ikr_\alpha}\sigma_\alpha^-$, where $k$ denotes the quasi-momentum.
+The single excitation is not localized at a single site, but is coherently distributed across all sites, thereby forming a spin wave with creation operator $S^\dag_k=(1/\sqrt{N})\sum_{\alpha}e^{-ikr_\alpha}\sigma_\alpha^-$, where $k$ denotes the quasi-momentum.
 In this representation, the effective Hamiltonian takes the form: